Totes5706/cardano-alonzo-nft-creator/README.md

 If this is run for the first time, it will take some time to build (30min + for a non-workstation computer).

-While in nix-shell, head to the node directory inside this repo that we just cloned:
+While in nix-shell, head to the node directory inside the cnode repo that we just cloned earlier:

 - Directory: ```[nix-shell:~/cnode]$```